About David Hostetler

 Hostetler first entered the artistic world by accident.
 During World War II, while studying as an engineer in the Army, he suffered a shrapnel wound in the leg during a training exercise in California.
 While recuperating for six months, he became interested in art after receiving drawing materials from a Red Cross volunteer.
 This marked Hostetler’s epiphany.

-HOW Hostetler works with indigenous hardwoods including elm, cherry, catalpa, white oak, walnut and maple as well as exotic woods of purpleheart, ziricote, lacewood and pink ivory, in addition to bronze.
+Hostetler worked with indigenous hardwoods including elm, cherry, catalpa, white oak, walnut and maple as well as exotic woods of purpleheart, ziricote, lacewood and pink ivory, in addition to bronze.

 “My sculpture is woman with the mark of the present and the past cultures on her.
 Timeless woman as an object, a goddess, angular, sensual, stylized; but always filled with grace and vitality that is woman.
 Woman to me is the ideal form, erotic yet pure, compositionary variable, yet identical every time.”